alvarezgarcia/Face.js/Readme.md

 	console.log('Server started on port 3000');

+	Setting 'checkSmile' true, it will scan the previously detected face and search a possible smile gesture.
+	The faces object now includes a property, called 'smile' in case it's true another new property will be added to the object, called 'intensity'.
+	'intensity' property is used for control possible false positives smiles, maybe the detector detect a smile, but its wrong (this is common in computer vision programs, because the detectors handles a lot of variables like, illumination, pose, size) so you can threshold it.
 	You can set a minimum, and a maximum too, size for a face, if you dont provide it, Face.js will set it to 20 for the min, and 0 for the max (0 means all the sizes in the maxsize property).

 	NOTE: It uses node-canvas, but is not necessary, I used it (and I include it in deps) just for draw rectangles in the faces areas.